 - Vaccines open now: Everyone 55+.
 Many 16+ with health conditions.

 The Alberta Northern Lights Volunteer Recognition Program honours the everyday heroes who are helping to make life better in communities across the province.

-Albertans demonstrate incredible generosity with their time and talents in a variety of ways.
-During this time, there are many examples of the meaningful contributions that Albertans make:
+Albertans demonstrate incredible generosity with their time and talents in a variety of ways, whether they’re:

 - assisting seniors or neighbours with health issues by going to the grocery store or doing other errands